WSE-research/pizzabot/README.md

 -> Your response: I want a pizza
 -- Chatbot:  What pizza would you like to order?
 Or should I describe the pizza for you?
-Here are the options: Margherita, Pepperoni, Hawaiian, Quattro Formaggi -> Your response: Tell me more about Hawaiian
+Here are the options: Margherita, Pepperoni, Hawaiian, Quattro Formaggi -> Your response: Tell me more about Hawaiian pizza
 -- Chatbot:  Hawaiian pizza is a variety of pizza usually topped with pineapple pieces and ham.
 -> Your response: Thanks
 -- Chatbot:  What pizza would you like to order?